 Jobs and Internships in Journalism and Mass Communications

 The most consistent message we get from employers and potential employers is, "send us graduates who have some experience in the field."
 JMC offers a couple of ways that students can start building a base of experience -- and get classroom credit.
-One way, is through practicum (MC385) and the other is through internship (MC491).
+One way is through practicum (MC385) and the other is through an internship (MC491).
 The difference between the two is that practicum is experience gained by working for a campus media organization or agency, and internship is experience gained by working for an off-campus business or organization.

 Practicum can be taken at almost any time in your curriculum and can be repeated for up to four hours of credit.
 Opportunities for practicum credit are available through The Collegian and the eCollegian, The Royal Purple yearbook, KSDB 91.9 FM, Manhattan Matters television news program, and TakeFlight Advertising and Public Relations Agency.
 If you're interested in practicum, the courses are listed in the K-State Schedule of Classes online, with the name of the practicum supervisor.
 Contact the supervisor for application materials.